tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 $$
 `

 Since $ H_A $ and $ H_B $ are both NUMS asset tags, total input and output amounts of assets $ A $ and $ B $ must be equal respectively.
 However, asset types are publicly visible, thus not confidential.
-Let's replace each asset tag with blinded version of itself, thus asset commitment to asset tag $ H_A $ (blinded asset tag) is then defined as point
+Let's replace each asset tag with blinded version of itself, thus asset commitment to asset tag $ H_A $ (blinded asset tag) is then

 `
 $$